boots-edu/textbook/source/text/0-introduction/setup.md

 Now that you have a programming environment, it is time to complete the first coding exercise to test everything.

-On the original Canvas Assignment page that took you to this page, there should be a link to the GitHub Classroom assignment.
-Click on that link to go to the starter assignment on Github Classroom.
+On the original Canvas assignment page that took you to this page, there should be a link to the GitHub Classroom assignment.
+Click on that link to go to the starter assignment on GitHub Classroom.

 You may need to reload the page manually.
 The process should not take long.
 When the repository is ready, you should see a new link: